uttgeorge/hyperparameter-project/README.md

 Query OK, 0 rows affected (0.00 sec)

 **As we see, when runtime equal 400, performance of GBM changed a lot, so if we choose GBM as our algorithm, set runtime as 400 is better.**

+## 8. Citations and References

+Thanks to Mayuresh Deodhar for his hardwork, he built the model and got all the data we need.

+## 9. License